Finicity/connect-react-native-sdk/README.md

 ### Android
 ### Create your domain's redirectUrl
-For information on how to create a [App Linksopens in a new tab](https://developer.android.com/training/app-links#android-app-links) as redirectUrl in your application, see [adding Android App Linksopens in a new tab](https://developer.android.com/studio/write/app-link-indexing) for details.
+For information on how to create a [App Links](https://developer.android.com/training/app-links#android-app-links) as redirectUrl in your application, see [adding Android App Links](https://developer.android.com/studio/write/app-link-indexing) for details.

 ---
 NOTE: